MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-wwan-uicc-reset-info.md

 # NDIS_STATUS_WWAN_UICC_RESET_INFO

 The NDIS_STATUS_WWAN_UICC_RESET_INFO status notification is sent by a modem miniport adapter to inform the MB host of the current passthrough status to a UICC smart card.
-This notification is sent in the folloiwng two scenarios:
+This notification is sent in the followng two scenarios:

 1. After an [OID_WWAN_UICC_RESET](oid-wwan-uicc-reset.md) query request.
 2. After UICC reset is complete following an OID_WWAN_UICC_RESET set request, to inform the MB host of the passthrough status of the UICC card post-reset.